KiarashS/regex_slides/slides.md

 </v-click>

 ---
+title: 'Repetitions: Curly Braces'
+---

-# Curly Braces - 1
+<h1>Curly Braces - 1 <span class="float-right text-xs rounded-sm px-1 border-double border-4 border-indigo-600 dark:border-indigo-200">Repetitions: Curly Braces</span></h1>

 <p>To express a certain number of occurrences of a character, at the end we write curly braces <span class="highlight-gray">{n}</span> along with how many times we want it to occur.
 For example, indicate that the following letter <span class="highlight-gray">e</span> can occur only <span class="highlight-gray">2</span> times.</p>